Oklahoma Academic Standards for Personal Financial Literacy

 The student will describe the functions and uses of banks and other financial service providers.
 Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment

-Lesson – Debit Cards
+Lesson – How Debit Cards Work

-Lesson – Automatic Payments
+Lesson – Automatic Payments: Convenience vs. Risk

-Lesson – Debit Cards
+Lesson – How Debit Cards Work

 Lesson – What is Money?